Black in Design

 In 2015, the AASU held the Black in Design conference, the first of its kind, recognizing the contributions of African descendants to the design fields and broadening our definition of what it means to be a designer.
 By reclaiming the histories of underrepresented groups in design pedagogy and implicating designers in repairing our broken built environment, the conference looked towards addressing social injustices through design.
 Dedicated to the pursuit of just and equitable spaces across all scales, the program broached these conversations in increasing orders of magnitude: the building, the neighborhood, the city, the region, and the globe.

-In 2016-17, the AASU is focusing on the role of designers of color in the wider community and leveraging our resources at Harvard University to engage with communities of color both near and far.
+Since then, the AASU has been focusing on the role of designers of color in the wider community and leveraging our resources at Harvard University to engage with communities of color both near and far.
 Blackness takes many forms, like our academic disciplines at the GSD and the ways we envision the impacts that we can make as designers in the struggle for social justice and equity.
 The factors that unify us are our shared experiences (albeit in different contexts) and how they relate to the built environment.
 This internal diversity is a strong asset of the organization and is reflected in our reading list for Places.
 Texts were crowd-sourced from our members, and collectively represent what we believe to be essential to understanding race and diversity in design.
 Our list covers the systemic oppression of black bodies across historical scales, and contextualizes the structures and practices that have produced the inequities and disenfranchisement that are so salient in our built environments today.
 By understanding historical oppression and the ways that it informs spatial oppression, designers, planners, and policymakers are better equipped to engage with these problems.

 The New Jim Crow: Mass Incarceration in the Age of Colorblindness